eZanmoto/dock/README.md

 it's generally not recommended to mount volumes during `docker build`, so the solution ideally happens after this.
-Different options are possible, such as using `sudo`, `su`, scripts with sticky bits, or possibly using BuildKit, but `cache_mounts` can be used as a general, image-independent mechanism to handle this scenario.
+Different options are possible, such as using `sudo`, `su`, scripts with sticky bits, or possibly using BuildKit, but `cache_volumes` can be used as a general, image-independent mechanism to handle this scenario.

 #### Flags